 Students' lives are transformed when they are given increased opportunities to participate in STEM education because it is a discipline that is serving as a critical instrument of innovation from the sciences to the arts and in an era when the youths of all races and genders are pretty much dependent on the use of technology for entertainment and their social lives.
 Yet, according to Jane Margolis in Stuck in the Shallow End (2011), "...only a narrow and exclusive band of our population is learning the skills and techniques imparted by computer science."
 Access to STEM activities in the elementary and middle school years is critical to provide equal opportunities for all students to pursue education and the high-skill, high-wage, high -demand occupations in the information technology field.
-This project's STEM/Computer Science Initiative explicitly identifies computer science standards, trains teachers, and teaches public school students the elements of computer science including coding, algorithms, problem solving, collaboration and communication.
+This project's STEM/Computer Science Initiative explicitly identifies computer science including coding, algorithms, problem solving, collaboration and communication.